standardhealth/cimpl-doc/docs/cimpl6Reference.md

 | `maps to` | `BodySiteOrCode[concept] maps to bodySite` |

-In CIMPL map files, the item to the left of `maps to` comes from your CIMPL data model and the item to the right is an element in your target output.

 With FHIR as the target output, the right-hand side of the map statement can point to any field on a FHIR resource, including:
 * Fields that are at the root of the resource (e.g., `maritalStatus`)